rajeshpleti/SITHARAMA/elysiumanalytics.md

 ![Customqueryalert](Customqueryalert.PNG)

 ## 7. Alert action         <span id="alertaction"><span>
+An alert config defines the conditions under which action for the particular alert should be taken.
+It also defines a corresponding alert action, which lists the specific action(s) need to be taken.
+Multiple alert configs can point to the same alert action. it also includes based on Custom Actions.

 ![alerttable](alerttable.PNG)
 ## 8. Alert Notification   <span id="alertnotification"><span>

 Alert email Notfication can be done iterms of three ways based on type of alert, severity, context, count, action.
+It also aggregate the alert notification based on recipient mail id before sending.
 1. Immediate Notification/ Real Time Alerts
 2. Scheduled Email Report
 3. Manual Email Report